404GamerNotFound/system-update-and-cleanup-bash-script/README.md

 ### Automation with Cron

-In case you follow the installation process, you can schedule the scripts to run regularly using cron.
-You'll be prompted to choose :
+In case you follow the installation process, scripts are scheduled for an automatic update process run by a cron job.

+You will be prompted to enter :
-- an email address to notify in case upgrades are on the go.
-You won't be notified if nothing is to be upgraded
+- an email address to be notified in case upgrades and/or system restart are required.
-- a time of the day on which you want to perform the maintenance.
+- a time of the day on which you want the package maintenance to be performed.

-The installation script will then update your scripts and cron jobs accordingly.
+The installation script will then put the update and cleanup scripts in the right path (/usr/local/bin) for a system wide usage, they will also update the scripts and cron jobs, with the information you provided.

-System updates will be executed at the chosen time, system cleanup will be one hour after (in case any restart is needed in between).
+System updates would then be executed at the chosen time, when system cleanup will be performed one hour later (being delayed in case any system restart is required in between).

-**Note:** Running system updates automatically should be done with caution, as there's a (very) small (indeed) chance that an update could cause issues with the system, especially if a restart is required.
-Thus the notification email, so that you know when to check on your system to see if everything went smooth.
+**Note:** Running system updates automatically should be done with caution, as there is a chance that an update could cause issues with the system and/or potential incompatibilities with some application.
+Hence the importance of the notification emails, so that you know when to check on your system to see if everything went smooth.
+**In any case, you should choose carefully the servers on which you decide to activate this automated maintenance.**

-### manual
+### Manual execution

-You might want not to automate the process.
-In this case, you can skip the 'Installation' step, then review, edit and run each script manually with `sudo` to perform system update and cleanup (in that specific order !) :
+You might want **not** to automate the process.
+In this case, **you should then skip the 'Installation' step**, in order to review, possibly edit and run each script manually with `sudo` to perform system updates and cleanup (in that order) only when you want to :

 ```
 chmod +x system_update.sh